jxiw/MambaByte/README.md

 To enable resuming during the parallel scan, we extended the fast CUDA kernel, allowing verification to restart from the mismatched position instead of beginning from the start.

-Check the kernel to support resume from an exisit state in [here](csrc/README.md)
+Check the kernel to support resume from an exist state in [here](csrc/README.md)

 ## Extracting module outputs